'Thursday Night Football' prediction, odds: Rams vs. Seahawks picks from expert on 27-10 run

 Why the Seahawks can cover

-A major component of L.A.'s offense is expected to be out as Davante Adams (hamstring), who leads the league in receiving touchdowns is doubtful to play.
+A major component of L.A.'s offense is out in Davante Adams (hamstring), who leads the league in receiving touchdowns.
 That will make things easier for an already elite defense, as Seattle is No. 2 in points allowed and allows the fewest yards per pass attempt and second-fewest yards per rush attempt.
 The Seahawks are equally as potent through the air on offense as they are in defending the pass on defense, as Seattle leads the NFL in yards per pass attempt.
 Thus, it connects on big passing plays like no other team, and the Rams' defense is exploitable in that area.
 L.A. just allowed its second-most passing yards (326) of the season in Week 15, while the Rams gave up their most points of the year (34) in that contest.
 See which team to back at SportsLine.

 How to make Rams vs. Seahawks picks